Avaiga/taipy-doc/docs/knowledge_base/tips/the_data_nodes/index.md

 As mentioned before, data nodes serve as references to data sources, and they hide the complexities of how data is stored and fetched.
-This simplifies the process of working with data within a pipeline or a complete web application.
+This simplifies the process of working with data within a complete web application.

 Furthermore, Taipy's capability to model data nodes enables it to eliminate redundant tasks.
 Taipy can recognize situations where inputs have remained unchanged between two runs,